 In our work with the Hope Village community of Detroit, we have outlined the following key objectives to guide our partnership with the community:

 In 2011, we published a report with the Kettering Foundation that captures the lessons we have learned through our community engagement work over a ten year period.

 Specifically, the report outlines the knowledge gained inworking in Brightmoor and other Michigan communities and also describes the evolution of the work in the Brightmoor community over the course of five years.
 It also presents ongoing questions that have arisen out of neighborhood partnerships and the reasons they could be important beyond the immediate context and perhaps useful to others that share a similar faith in the democratic processes that take place in community settings.

 For more information on other past publications, please see our Forum Publications page.

-Past research from all of our projects can be found in the Past Projects page.
+Past research from many of our projects can be found in the Past Projects page.